phuctanpham/cvblog/src/pages/assets/talks/_building-gql-api-for-k8s-res.md

-Imagine that you want to create a UI for your Kubernetes custom resources.
-You could use Kubernetes API directly, but in most cases, it's better to write your own service which will implement the custom logic and expose a convenient API for the front-end.
+Imagine that how update faster if an only lightweight application run on multi devices without app store.
+You could not use Progressive Web Application technology totally, but in some of enteprise usecases, it's better to write a Progress Web Application which will combine to proceed data both online and offline faster.

-Based on our experience in building such a production-grade solution, you will learn:
+Based on my experience in building such a production-grade solution, you will learn:

-- Why we chose GraphQL.
+- Why we chose Progressive Web Application (PWA).
-- How we minimized load on the kube-apiserver.
+- How we ogranize an PWA with Service Workers.
-- How we went beyond filtering by labels and created more powerful queries for Kubernetes resources.
+- How we setup PWA for Blue/Green Develoyment.
-- How we secured the GraphQL API.
+- How we secured the client based DBs.